joaquinelio/litul-crud/README.md

 ***What dev should see and fill***
 ===

+// RAW.
+Not even alpha.
+It's still a thinking thing, hi-hi.

 // It'll need a way to do an EMPY view: when first shows, when the user cancels edition, when a painting fails.
 // so this method is mandatory: